lakshmi2688/COVID_Impact_on_US_Households/README.md

 <h3>Methodology</h3>
 <ul><li>For <strong>question 1</strong>, Logistic regression has been used as the response indicator variables are binary in nature, all the data points are independent and the sample size is large enough.
-Also, chi's square test of independence has been used to compare 2 categorical varaibles which is the case here.
+Also, chi's square test of independence has been used to compare 2 categorical ordinal variables which is the case here.
 Overall likelihood ratio test has been used to verify if the full model that includes gender, race/ethnicity tell us more about the outcome (or response) variable than a model that does not include these 2 variables. </li>

 <p align="left" width="100%">
     <img width="40%" src="/assets/pictures/CovidImpactByGender.jpg">